Eritrean Orthodox Tewahedo Church

 The Eritrean Orthodox Tewahedo Church (ናይ ኦርቶዶክስ ተዋሕዶ ኤርትራ) is one of the Oriental Orthodox Churches with its headquarters in Asmara, Eritrea.
-Its autocephaly was recognised by Pope Shenouda III of Alexandria, Pope of the Coptic Orthodox Church, after Eritrea gained its independence from Ethiopia in 1993.
+It was given autocephaly by Shenouda III of Alexandria, pope of the Coptic Orthodox Church, after Eritrea gained its independence from Ethiopia in 1993.
 Thus, the Eritrean Church accords a primacy of honor to the Coptic Church.

+Sources differ on the percentage of Christians in the Eritrean population, with most figures being close to one-half, although some sources report slightly more than 60%.
+Almost 90% of Eritrean Christians are followers of Oriental Orthodoxy.
+The rest of the population is almost entirely Muslim.

 History

 Origins

-Tewahedo (ተዋሕዶ täwaḥədo) is a Ge'ez word meaning "being made one", cognate to Arabic tawhid.
+Tewahedo (ተዋሕዶ täwaḥədo) is a Geʽez word meaning "being made one".

-According to the Catholic Encyclopedia (1917 edition) article on the Henoticon: around 500 bishops within the Patriarchates of Alexandria, Antioch and Jerusalem refused to accept the "two natures" doctrine decreed by the Council of Chalcedon in 451, thus separating themselves from the rest of Christianity since that time.
+According to the Catholic Encyclopedia (1917 edition) article on the Henoticon: around 500 AD bishops within the Patriarchates of Alexandria, Antioch and Jerusalem refused to accept the "two natures" doctrine decreed by the Council of Chalcedon in 451, thus separating themselves from the rest of Christianity since that time.
 This separate Christian communion came to be known as Oriental Orthodoxy.
 The Oriental Orthodox Churches, which today include the Coptic Orthodox Church of Alexandria, the Armenian Apostolic Church, the Syriac Orthodox Church, the Malankara Orthodox Syrian Church of India, the Ethiopian Orthodox Tewahedo Church, and the Eritrean Orthodox Tewahedo Church, are referred to as "Non-Chalcedonian".
-These churches themselves describe their Christology as miaphysite, but outsiders often incorrectly describe them as "monophysite".
+These churches themselves describe their Christology as miaphysite, but outsiders often describe them as monophysite.